Do Scratch Cards or Lottery Tickets Expire UK?

 Scratch Card Expiration Dates: How To Find Them?

-For extra peace of mind, players can also check the official National Lottery website for the most up-to-date information about specific games and deadlines.
+For further confirmation, players can check the official National Lottery website, which provides up-to-date information on game deadlines and status.

 How Do You Know If Your Scratch Card Is Out of Date?